Starting a Restaurant in Your Hotel

 Consider Starting a Restaurant in Your Hotel

-You should consider opening a restaurant in your hotel to attract more clientele and to offer more conveniences to your guests.
+You should consider opening a restaurant in your hotel to attract more clientele and to offer more convenience to your guests.
 This will help you remain one step ahead of the competition, especially if the food is well-prepared.
 Follow these simple steps, and you should be on your way to building a successful hotel.
-If there’s anything else you need to know, you’ll be able to find it in this guide from Silver Chef.
+If there’s anything else you need to know, you’ll be able to find it in this guide.

 This post comes from Sarah Smith, who writes for Noosh Catering.
 The folks at Noosh are always working closely with hoteliers to ensure that conferences and big events hosted on hotel premises are memorable experiences.